 Self-Limiting Facility: both the non-ESS and ESS should be modeled to their respective PMAX with the plant controller controlling active and reactive power limits.

-DC-Coupled Resources: one set of inverters should be modeled and the DC-Coupled Resource response would be represented by the inverter model.
+Resources connected behind the same inverters: one set of inverters should be modeled and the facility response would be represented by the inverter model.

 The scenarios listed below should be considered for study.
 Determination of the dispatch values of non-ESS and ESS could result in numerous permutations.
 Since it is most likely the non-ESS portion would be dispatched during peak load conditions, the non-ESS could be assumed to be providing most if not all the dispatch.
 Similarly, the ESS could be assumed to be providing dispatch if the non-ESS is solar during off-peak load conditions.
 Consideration of the “worst case” dispatch with respect to stability can also be used to determine appropriate scenarios.